Sucre: History

-The city attracts thousands of tourists every year due to its well-preserved downtown with buildings from the 18th and 19th centuries.
-Nestled at the foot of the twin hills of Churuquella and Sika Sika, Sucre is the gateway to numerous small villages that date from the colonial era, the most well-known of which is Tarabuco, home of the colorful "Pujllay" festival held each March.
-Most of these villagers are members of one of the indigenous ethnicities.
-Many dress in clothing distinctive to their respective villages.

 Government

 Together with La Paz, Sucre is one of two governmental centers of Bolivia: It is the seat of the judiciary, where the Supreme Court of Justice is located.
 As designated in the Constitution of Bolivia, Sucre is the true capital of the nation, while La Paz is the seat of government.
 Sucre is also the capital city of the department of Chuquisaca.
 The government of the City of Sucre is divided into executive and legislative branches.
 The Mayor of Sucre is the executive head of the city government, elected for a term of five years by general election.
 The legislative branch consists of the Municipal Council, which elects a President, Vice President and Secretary from a group of eleven members.

 The mayor of Sucre is Enrique Leaño of the Movement for Socialism, who defeated Horacio Poppe in elections held on March 3, 2021.

 The Municipal Council is the legislative branch of the government of the municipality of Sucre, the constitutional capital of Bolivia.
 The council consists of eleven elected members, and it elects its own President, Vice President and Secretary.
 The members of the municipal council elected on May 3, 2021 are: